CholiRat/Caso-2-PromptSales/README.md

 For more information check the oficial documentation: [Elastic scale - Azure SQL Database | Microsoft Learn](https://learn.microsoft.com/es-es/azure/azure-sql/database/elastic-scale-introduction?view=azuresql)

 To meet the requirement of handling 100,000 transactions, the data will be partitioned across 3 sharded set of databases.
-This is according to the data retrieved from the perfomance benchmarks
+This is according to the data retrieved from the performance benchmarks
 -	**Number of Shards**: The system will be configured with 3 shards.
 -	**Data Distribution**: Information will be partitioned into 3 distinct parts using a hash function over the campaignIDs.
 In this way, distribution is balanced according to the amount of campaigns in the system.